 Homework is an integral part of success at secondary school.
-It is recorded and tracked at Easthampstead Park Community School by teachers via Classcharts.
+It is recorded and tracked at King’s Academy Easthampstead Park by teachers via Classcharts.

 Parents and students download a free app to be able to easily track the homework their child has been set.
 Find below links to user guides for parents and students on using the Classcharts app.